alexanderrich/instacart-analysis/README.md

 # Instacart Market Basket Analysis, 23rd Place Solution

-This repository contains scripts to produce the 23rd place solution to Kaggle's Instacart Market Basket Analysis prediction competition.
+This repository contains scripts to produce the 23rd place solution to Kaggle's [Instacart Market Basket Analysis](https://www.kaggle.com/c/instacart-market-basket-analysis) prediction competition.

 The code was run using python 3.5 and requires numpy, pandas, scikit-learn, xgboost, lightgbm, and numba.
-To run the complete solution, download the data files from kaggle and type `sh runall.sh`.
+To run the complete solution, download the data files from kaggle into the `data` folder and execute `runall.sh`.
 Running the scripts will require around 64GB RAM.
-You might also find that running `purge` between model folds is helpful if the memory isn't released immediately after each fold.

 # Data and objective